-I’ve had lots of requests to do a write up regarding my special lighting effects, so here goes!
+I’ve had lots of requests to do a blog regarding my special night time photography lighting techniques, so here goes!

 When I started out as a wedding photographer some 20 years ago, I was always frustrated by the lack of daylight hours for capturing the stunning surroundings of the venues I worked at, especially during the shoulder seasons and the depths of winter.
 So I set about doing something to transform my outdoor evening work, thus making the darker nights actually work to my advantage.

 All photographers know what’s required to floodlight backdrops effectively, but unfortunately these traditional methods are just not practical for use at a wedding as they’d take far too long.
 Big outside lights with cables running everywhere is just not an option, and I’d need a team of assistants and outside power generators.

 Instead I created a technique that replicates all of the above lighting effects, except in a fraction of the time and without cumbersome equipment, cables or assistants.

 To demonstrate how transformational these effects are, these before-and-after images show you the challenges I usually encounter.
 Mostly I’m stood with the venue, the bride and the groom shrouded in complete darkness – at this stage most couples think I’m a little off the wall with my thinking!
 But I know exactly how these pitch black backdrops will be transformed just moments later with the most surreal results!

 The illuminated night shots you see throughout my portfolio are virtually impossible to create on the computer.
 These lighting effects are all created in real time, in camera at the actual wedding itself.
 I’ve refined these quirky and unique techniques over the past 20 years using directional lighting.

 These night shots are easily achievable for any photographer when the wedding venue is already floodlit; unfortunately I’d estimate that 95% of the venues I attend are not lit up at night time.
 After sundown almost all venues look similar to the pre lit images you see here in the examples below.